octarinesec/MAPL/MAPL_adapter/docs/ADAPTER_INSTALLATION.md

-# Istio MAPL Adapter Installation
+# MAPL Adapter Installation

+## MAPL Adapter
+To demonstrate the use of the MAPL Engine, we created a gRPC adapter for Istio's Mixer that uses the MAPL Engine for policy rules written in MAPL.

 ## Installation